 Last year, all 49 students who attended the after school club learnt to program a robot to retell a story successfully, with 80% making substantial progress in literacy.
 One student, Ellie, was initially quiet and lacking in confidence at school.
 Now she’s teaching other children how to program the robot and has spoken about the project in front of a live audience at an education technology conference.

-We’re continuing to support Gavin to work with other primary schools to run the after school club in their schools.
+We’re continuing to support Gavin to work with other primary schools to run the after school club.